pce-uw-jscript400/w3-mongo/readme.md

   ```
   Take a look [at this page](https://mongoosejs.com/docs/deprecations#findandmodify) to see how to fix it.
 Describe the changes that took place.

-* **Your Answer:** By setting this flag to false you are telling mongoose to use MongoDB's findOneAndUpdate() function rather than its findAndModify() function as there is a function name collision between Mongo and Mongoose.
+* **Your Answer:** By setting the `useFindAndModify` flag to false you are telling mongoose to use MongoDB's findOneAndUpdate() function rather than its findAndModify() function as there is a function name collision between Mongo and Mongoose.

 ---